orblivion/hellolabs_word_test/README.md

 The sequences output in the first list are all lower case, and do not include non-letter characters.
 However, the corresponding words in the other output list maintain their original formatting.

-To use the program, put the input list in a file.
-The output will appear in two separate files.
+To use the program, put the input list in a file, each word on its own line.
+The output will appear in two separate files, again with each sequence or word on its own line.

 # Installation